KazuhiraBenedictMiller/LinuxMLOpsSnippetsDungeon/MariaDB/README.md

 	> $ apt install nano
 	> $ nano 50-server.cnf

-Comment the following lines (with #):
+Comment the following lines (with #) and set the bind-address to 0.0.0.0:

 	#bind-address 		= 127.0.0.1
+ 	bind-address = 0.0.0.0

-Then restart the DB with:
+Then restart the local DB with:

 	> $ sudo systemctl restart mariadb

+OR, restart the Container:
+	> $ sudo docker restart MARIA_DB_CUSTOM_CONTAINER_ID_OR_NAME

 Locate your IP Address with: